canonical/oci-factory/src/workflow-engine/charms/temporal-worker/README.md

 And you're good to go (see `juju controllers` and `juju status`).

-*From here, you can repeat exactly the same steps as in the previous section.*
+*From here, you can repeat exactly the same steps as in the [previous section](#from-the-ps6-dedicated-instance-admins-only) as if you are connected to the PS6 bastion.*

-#### Note for future self
+### Note for future self

 When running `juju register...`, if you see the following issue: